hKedia/thesis/README.md

 #### Analysis & Comparison

-* Analysis layer-2 solutions such as side chains, parallel chains and virtual chains.
+* Analyse layer-2 solutions such as side chains, parallel chains and virtual chains.
-* Analysis the metrics for a secure smart contract platform.
+* Analyse the metrics for a secure smart contract platform.
 * A through camparison between Ethereum and other smart contract blockchain.

 #### Development